ronalds141/SQL-Portfolio/README.md

 "business_id": "tnhfDv5Il8EaGSXZGiuQGg"|"name": "Garaje"|"address": "475 3rd St"|...
 ...

-Before I could clean the data, I had to create new tables for each given table with the correct Column Names and data types.
+Before I could clean the data, I had to create new tables for each given table with the correct column names and data types.

 ### Table Creation
 ---